Molluscum Contagiosum in Children

 in children and adolescents.

-Who is at risk for molluscum contagiosum?
+Which children are at risk for molluscum contagiosum?

 Children can get molluscum contagiosum by skin-to-skin contact with a person who has